Solving Regularized Exp, Cosh and Sinh Regression Problems: Introduction

 More formally, the attention matrix can be expressed by considering two matrices, $Q$ and $K$, containing query and key tokens, respectively.
 Both $Q$ and $K$ hold values in the $n \times d$ dimensional space.
 The attention matrix can be denoted by the square matrix $A$ which is of size $n \times n$.
 This matrix establishes a relationship between the input tokens in the sequence where every entry represents the attention weight or score between a particular input token (query token $Q$) and an output token (key token $K$).
 It is essential to mention that diagonal entries of this matrix display self-attention scores, signifying the importance of each token with respect to itself.
 A majority of the methods used for effective computation of attention matrices are divided into two primary categories based on their approach.
 One approach involves leveraging sparsity, as seen in Reformer \cite{kkll20}, while the other involves utilizing the low-rank attributes of the attention matrices, as observed in Linformer \cite{wlk+20} and Performer \cite{cld+20}.

-In this paper, we treat the key matrix as a learnable parameter.
 During training, our primary goal is to tackle the issue of multiple attention regression by utilizing the exponential function and its corresponding equation: $\min_{X} \|D^{-1} \exp(AX) - B \|_2$, where $D^{-1}$ denotes the normalization factor.
 However, upon further investigation, it has been brought to our attention that the single regression scenario has not been thoroughly studied.
 As a result, this study is centered on the situation of single regression.

 In our setting, the presence of $D$ is unnecessary due to the fact that $Ax$ is a column vector (but not a matrix).
 Thus, we have opted to address the optimization problem with regards to $\min_x \|\exp(Ax) - b\|_2$.
 It is important to note that our approach is not exclusive to the exponential function, and can also be extended to other hyperbolic functions such as $\cosh$ and $\sinh$.\footnote{$\cosh(x):=\frac{1}{2}(e^x + e^{-x})$ and $\sinh(x):=\frac{1}{2}(e^x - e^{-x})$}